Configuration

 .
 You can also record a video or a trace for the test or capture a screenshot at the end.

-Finally, there are plenty of testing options like timeout
+There are plenty of testing options like timeout

 or testDir